Ski: 2022-2023 Rossignol BLACKOPS 118, 186 cm

 A few seasons ago, Rossignol started putting out extremely vague and mysterious posts about a new freestyle pow ski.
 The result was the Black Ops — a 118mm-wide ski designed with the input of backcountry-freestyle icons Parker White and Chris Logan.
 Not familiar with them?
 If so, I’d highly recommend setting aside some time to watch their recent film:

 For the 18/19 season, Rossignol announced a narrower addition to the Black Ops line — the Black Ops 98.
 They then renamed the original Black Ops the Black Ops 118, added a 176 cm option for the 118 (in part to give the extremely talented Tatum Monod a ski to shred on), and we’ve now been getting time on the 186 cm model.
-The Black Ops 118 is reportedly the same as it was upon its release (apart from graphics), and we will also be getting on the Black Ops 98 soon.
+The Black Ops 118 is reportedly the same as it was upon its release (apart from graphics).
+For 20/21, Rossignol renamed the Black Ops 118 the “BLACKOPS Gamer,” but the ski remains the same, apart from the new name and graphics.

 What Rossignol says about the Black Ops 118: